Why do nail technicians need insurance?

 A product reaction

 Nail art is detailed work – and with the latest trends come new products and practices.
 You’re a proud professional who always follows protocol, but the nature of the job means paint chemicals, glue and oils are rarely far away.
 If a client becomes ill soon after their nail treatment, leading to a hospital stay and time off work, there’s a chance they may take legal action.
-However, with medical malpractice insurance, you aren’t alone, since the cost of defending and settling a claim could be covered in full.
+With medical malpractice cover – available as part of combined professional, treatment and public liability insurance – you aren’t alone.

 An unhappy client

 A bride-to-be visits your home to receive her dream manicure when she trips on the wire of your acrylic glue gun, breaking her ankle just days before the wedding.
 The ceremony cost her thousands, and although it goes ahead, she claims the injury meant she couldn’t participate in full.
-Public liability insurance is designed to help nail technicians and other professionals with the cost of court cases and compensation claims levelled by members of the public.
+Professional, treatment and public liability insurance can help nail technicians with the cost of court cases and compensation claims levelled by members of the public.